metrotram/Authentic_Rus_Names/README.md

 # Highway Name Remover

+Do not install using Mod Manager, only manual install works.

 This mod removes display names from highways.
 Note: Currently only works for English language.

 You can still change the name of a highway to a custom one, just the default values are invisible.
 If you want to remove a custom name, just remove all the text and hit Enter, it will then default back to the original (invisible) name.